eegg/school-policies-and-procedures/src/complaints.rst

-* If the complainant is not satisfied with the outcome, he requests a meeting with |The Setting Manager|, and this is organized to include the same parties as in the previous meeting.
+* If the complainant is not satisfied with the outcome, he requests a meeting with |The Setting Manager|, and this is organised to include the same parties as in the previous meeting.
 * An agreed written record of the discussion is made as well as any decision or action to take as a result.
   All of the parties present at the meeting sign the record and receive a copy of it.